By Jim Rutberg, CTS Pro Coach

 Just as intervals of different lengths lead to unique physiological adaptations, manipulating the recovery time you give yourself between intervals can also change the demands – and hence the results – of your workouts.
 The big question is, how much recovery do you need to get where you want to go?

-Such short and intense intervals call upon the ATP-CP system, which is more simply known as the “immediate energy system”.
-To completely oversimplify what’s going on in your muscles, you burn through available ATP in a handful of seconds, and the CP recharges the muscles’ ATP stores to make this important energy source available again.
+Such short and intense intervals call upon the ATP-CP system, which is more simply known as the “immediate energy system.”
+To completely oversimplify what’s going on in your muscles, you burn through available ATP in a handful of seconds, and the CP (creatine phosphate) recharges the muscles’ ATP stores to make this important energy source available again.
 This is why you want to take 5-8 minutes of easy recovery walking/jogging/spinning between sprints.

-Scenario 2: Short interval – short recovery
+Scenario 2: Short Interval – Short Recovery

 This means that the easy periods are the same length or shorter than the work period.
 Fortunately, these intervals don’t need to be very long (30 seconds to 3 minutes); your goal is to add more intervals or an additional set rather than making these efforts 5 minutes long.

-Scenario 3: Long interval – 50-100% recovery time
+Scenario 3: Long Interval – 50-100% Recovery Time

 No recovery!?
 That’s just cruel.
 In reality, there are times when the work period of an interval is so long that you only need to do one.
 This is the case with runs or rides at a steady aerobic intensity.
 The intensity is above your normal cruising pace, but you’re still well within your aerobic system’s capacity to supply the necessary energy.

-For your longer workouts you’ll want to ingest carbohydrate, fluids, and electrolytes so you have consistent performance right to the last interval.
-For most athletes during 1-4 hour workouts, I recommend an electrolyte drink coupled with calories from GU Gels and Chomps; this allows you match your fluid and electrolyte consumption to your sweat rate while keeping your caloric intake more closely tied to your energy expenditure (20-25% of hourly caloric expenditure).
+For your longer workouts, you’ll want to ingest carbohydrate, fluids, and electrolytes so you have consistent performance right to the last interval.
+For most athletes during 1-4 hour workouts, I recommend an electrolyte-rich drink coupled with calories from energy bars; this allows you match your fluid and electrolyte consumption to your sweat rate while keeping your caloric intake more closely tied to your energy expenditure (25-35% of hourly caloric expenditure).
 And your post-workout nutrition will help you rebuild and be ready for another high-quality session tomorrow.

 So get out there, your workouts are waiting for you.

-Jim Rutberg is a Pro Coach for Carmichael Training Systems, Inc. and co-author of seven books with Chris Carmichael, including the NYT Bestseller Chris Carmichael’s Food for Fitness and The Time-Crunched Triathlete.
+Jim Rutberg is a Pro Coach for Carmichael Training Systems, Inc. and co-author of seven books with Chris Carmichael, including the NYT Bestseller “Chris Carmichael’s Food for Fitness”, “The Time-Crunched Cyclist, 2nd Ed.” and The Time-Crunched Triathlete.